sinfulbobcat/PolygonCounter/README.md

 ## Description
 A Godot plugin that counts polygons and vertices for selected `MeshInstance3D`, `CSGShape3D`, and `CSGCombiner3D` nodes in the scene.

+> [!IMPORTANT]
+> This plugin is still very immature.
+If you find any bugs, please make a issue.

+> [!TIP]
+> If you want to contribute and make this plugin better for everyone, please do not hesitate to make a pull request.

 ## Installation
 1. Download the `polygon_counter` folder.
 2. Place it in your project's `addons/` directory.